 Although SNA has existed for over fifty years, most analysis techniques have been designed for static data.
-For example, the primary reference for social networks is Wassermann and Faust's Social Network Analysis (Wassermann and Faust, 1994), cited by the majority of social networks research papers.
-This book contains no mention of temporal metrics, even though it was written in 1994 when electronic networks were well established.
-It is difficult to collect social data for numerous individuals by hand using survey techniques.
-However, with the increase in the use of computers, collecting enough data to create numerous graphs over fixed time intervals becomes possible.
-An example is creating a graph per week from email data, using a server's email log of "to", "from", and "date" fields (Campbell, Maglio and Cozzi, 2003).
-This series of graphs can be used to study the evolution of the network and the change over time in various metrics.
+For example, the primary reference for social networks researchers is Wassermann & Faust's (1994) Social network analysis, cited by the majority of research papers.
+This book contains no mention of temporal metrics, even though it was written in 1994 when electronic networks were well It is difficult to collect social data, for established. numerous individuals, by hand using survey techniques.
+However, with the increase in the use of computers, collecting enough data to create numerous graphs over fixed-time intervals becomes possible.
+An example is creating a graph per week from email data, using a server's email log of 'to', 'from', and 'date' fields (Campbell, Maglio, Cozzi & Dom, 2003).
+This series of graphs can be used to study the evolution of the network, and the change over time in various metrics.

 The analysis of the changes in social networks over time is called dynamic network analysis (DNA).
-It is currently a popular avenue of research for law enforcement and intelligence agencies, given the rise in the global activities of terrorists and other organised criminal groups (Coffman, Greenblatt and Marcus, 2004).
-Such groups have been labelled "dark networks", and their structure and behaviour differs widely from normal social networks.
-For example, they trade efficiency for secrecy in structure and have unusual patterns of communication (Fellman and Wright, 2004).
+It is currently a popular avenue of research for law enforcement and intelligence agencies, given the rise in the global activities of terrorists and other organised criminal groups (Coffman, Greenblatt & Marcus, 2004).
+Such groups have been labelled 'dark networks', and their structure and behaviour differs widely from normal social networks.
+For example, they trade efficiency for secrecy in structure, and have unusual patterns of communication (Fellman & Wright, 2004).
 Carley is one of the most prolific researchers in the modelling of dark networks using dynamic techniques.
 She has created a dynamic network program, DyNet, where multiple agents model the social behaviour of human beings, with access to resources and organisations (Carley, forthcoming).
 This program is used to understand network evolution and the best way to destabilise terrorist networks.
-These techniques are powerful, but relatively domain specific and complex.
-There have also been a few purely theoretical studies done on the change of the structure of networks over time.
-Holme's work has focussed on this, including studies on the changing metrics of an Internet dating network (Holme, Eding and Liljeros, 2004; Holme, 2003).
+These techniques are powerful, but relatively domainspecific and complex.
+There have only been a few, purely theoretical, studies done on the change of the structure of networks over time.
+Holme's work has focused on this, including studies on the changing metrics of an Internet dating network (Holme, Eding & Liljeros, 2004; Holme, 2003).